– Making Mosaics –

 Session 2: Prayer Pysanky

-Decorating pysanky (Ukrainian Easter eggs) is part of Easter preparation by Ukrainians and many other East-Central European groups.
+Decorating pysanky (Ukrainian Easter eggs) is part of Lenten preparations for Easter, traditional among Ukrainians and many other East-Central European groups.
 The word pysanky comes from the Slavic word for “writing.”

 Decorating (or writing) Easter eggs in the Ukrainian style involves the process of drawing intricate designs using beeswax with a tool called a kistka and dying the eggs in successive layers.
 Symbols and colors are chosen to represent special meanings.